oat-sa/taohub-articles/forge/developer-guide/join-the-testing-effort.md

 Join the testing effort
 =======================

 Every Computer based assessment projects are different.
 From an education perspective to a human resources management environment, needs and challenges are different.
-The tao platforms aims at adressing the whole range of needs that may apply in computer based assessment.\
+The tao platforms aims at adressing the whole range of needs that may apply in computer based assessment.<br/>

 TAO’s Community’s members represent an important part of the creation of TAO to provide feedback and input on how TAO should evolve.

 If you are interested in installing TAO for testing purpose in your own environment, you will find more informations in [[Installation and upgrading]] guide and if you have any input/feedbacks or comment that can help development team to improve TAO, do not hesitate to sign in the TAO Forge.